virtual-kubelet/virtual-kubelet/providers/azure/README.md

 ### Stream or pod watcher errors

-If you see the following errors in the logs,
+If you see the following errors in the logs:

 ```console
 ERROR: logging before flag.Parse: E0914 00:02:01.546132       1 streamwatcher.go:109] Unable to decode an event from the watch stream: stream error: stream ID 181; INTERNAL_ERROR
 time="2018-09-14T00:02:01Z" level=error msg="Pod watcher connection is closed unexpectedly" namespace= node=virtual-kubelet-myconnector-linux operatingSystem=Linux provider=azure
 ```

-copy your master url with
+Then copy the master URL with cluster-info.

 ```cli
 kubectl cluster-info